groovy/groovy-windows-installer/ReadmeFirst.txt

 Most probably you only have to set these variables and you are happy to go.

-Here is a checklist what to do for a full build (or what I do at least, for 1.7.0):
+Here is a checklist what to do for a full build
 ---------------------------------------------------------------------------------------
 Setup NSIS
-- Download NSIS-2.46-setup.exe (http://nsis.sourceforge.net/Download)
+- Download nsis-3.0-setup.exe (http://nsis.sourceforge.net/Download)
-- Download nsis-2.46-strlen_8192.zip (http://nsis.sourceforge.net/Special_Builds#Large_strings)
+- Download nsis-3.0-strlen_8192.zip (http://nsis.sourceforge.net/Special_Builds#Large_strings)
 - Patch NSIS installation to use long strings

 Setup Installer Infrastructure